RocketPartners/liftck_service_util/README.md

 # Liftck - Service Util

-## Common utilities for the server-side micro-services
+## Common utilities for the Lift server-side micro-services
 *(Source Compatibility: 1.8 - Do not use with the player)*

 ### Gradle